-Used Machinery Operated for Agricultural or Forestry Purposes for Export to the EU and Northern Ireland
+Used Machinery Operated for Agricultural or Forestry Purposed for Export to the EU or for Movements to Northern Ireland

 The UK government has set out updated pragmatic arrangements for used agricultural and forestry machinery when being moved from GB to NI.
 This guidance provides some temporary operational measures to address certain specific practical issues that have emerged, without compromising biosecurity on the island of Ireland, while discussions continue on appropriate, risk-based long-term arrangements.

 Traders can move used agricultural and forestry machinery without the need for a phytosanitary certificate, providing they have been washed to remove excessive soil and plant debris.

 Used machinery is subject to physical inspection at NI points of entry, however, under these temporary measures pre-notification and official certificates will not be required.